rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **iGov-NL**

-`vot` and `vtm` are not actively used in the iGov-NL profile, as Europe uses level-of-assurance (LoA) policies which fit best in acr.
+`vot` and `vtm` are not actively used in the iGov-NL profile, as Europe uses level-of-assurance (LoA) policies which fit best in `acr`.

 **/iGov-NL**